-- 1 This Standard shall be applied in accounting for income taxes. - 2 For the purposes of this Standard, income taxes include all domestic and foreign taxes which are based on taxable profits.
-Income taxes also include taxes, such as withholding taxes, which are payable by a subsidiary, associate or joint venture on distributions to the reporting entity. - Aus2.1 For public sector entities and for the purposes of this Standard, income taxes also include forms of income tax that may be payable by a public sector entity under their own enabling legislation or other authority.
-These forms of income tax are often referred to as "income tax equivalents". - 3 [Deleted by the IASB] - This Standard does not deal with the methods of accounting for government grants (see AASB 120 Accounting for Government Grants and Disclosure of Government Assistance or, for not-for-profit entities, AASB 1004 Contributions) or investment tax credits.
-However, this Standard does deal with the accounting for temporary differences that may arise from such grants or investment tax credits.
+- 1 This Standard shall be applied in accounting for income taxes. - For the purposes of this Standard, income taxes include all domestic and foreign taxes which are based on taxable profits.
+Income taxes also include taxes, such as withholding taxes, which are payable by a subsidiary, associate or joint arrangement on distributions to the reporting entity. - Aus2.1 For public sector entities and for the purposes of this Standard, income taxes also include forms of income tax that may be payable by a public sector entity under their own enabling legislation or other authority.
+These forms of income tax are often referred to as "income tax equivalents". - 3 [Deleted] - This Standard does not deal with the methods of accounting for government grants (see AASB 120 Accounting for Government Grants and Disclosure of Government Assistance) or investment tax credits.
+However, this Standard does deal with the accounting for temporary differences that may arise from such grants or investment tax credits. - Aus4.1 In respect of not-for-profit entities, AASB 1058 Income of Not-for-Profit Entities and AASB 15 Revenue from Contracts with Customers address the accounting for government grants.